 Note that regular pension rebalancing is required to ensure that assets supporting pension liabilities are maintained at a similar level.
-As at the valuation date, the pension assets are just slightly above the pension liabilities and therefore no asset rebalancing is required.
+As the pension liabilities are less than the assets held in the non-taxed earnings investment I recommend that \$300,000 of the assets be moved from the pensioner investment to the standard DB active investment.